mcserversoft/documentation/docs/faq.md

 :::info IPv6 doesn't need port forwarding
 IPv6 doesn't require port forwarding.
 With IPv4 you have a private and public IP.
 This is not the case with IPv6, because there are plenty of addresses to hand out.
 So each computer gets its own public address.
 :::

-## Updating from 10.4.0.0 or older fails. {#-faq-update-10-failed}

-Due to backend API changes version 10.4.0.0 (and older) was considered End of Life (EOL) as of January 1st 2020.
-Update from these old builds is no longer possible, they might even break.

-You will need to update MCSS manually.
-Download the latest version from the website and rename it to MCSS.exe and copy and replace it with the existing one. (make a backup just in case)

 ## Trouble starting a server {#-faq-trouble-starting-server}